antfu/talks/2025-05-23/src/slides.md

 </v-clicks>

 <!--
 [click] For a little bit more context, Here is a graph I drew to demonstrate the timeline.
-While the flat config might sound new to some of you, it has actually been planned for 5 years already. [click] The RFC was created in January 2019, [click] first implementation available in v8.21.0 as experimental, which was two years ago.  [click] It became stable in v8.45.0, [click] and then became the default recently in v9.0.0.
+While the flat config might sound new to some of you, it has actually been planned for 5 years already. [click] The RFC was created in January 2019, [click] first implementation available in v8.21.0 as experimental, which was already 3 years ago. [click] It became stable in v8.45.0, [click] and then became the new default in v9.0.0.
 In between, the ESLint team has published multiple blog posts to explain the reasons why they want to introduce the new format, and shared the roadmap of rolling out.
 That's a lot of effort spent across this 5 years plan - huge respect to the ESLint team.

-[click] In v9.10.0, ESLint ships official TypeScript definitions, which means you don't need to install `@types/eslint` anymore. [click] And in v9.18.0, it also supports TypeScript config, so that you can use `eslint.config.ts` to write your config file.
+[click] In v9.10.0, ESLint ships official TypeScript definitions, which means you don't need to install `@types/eslint` anymore. [click] And in v9.18.0, it also supports TypeScript config as we mentioned before.
 -->

 ---